torvalds/linux/Documentation/networking/msg_zerocopy.rst

 the buffer between process and network stack.
 Unlike with copying, the process cannot immediately overwrite the buffer after system call return without possibly modifying the data in flight.
-Kernel integrity is not affected, but a buggy program can possibly corrupt its own data stream.
+Kernel integrity is not affected, but a gy program can possibly corrupt its own data stream.

 The kernel returns a notification when it is safe to modify data.